 Calming Sensory Stimuli: Art & Music Found Outside

 Learn various techniques for listening and looking to find the calming and restorative art and music that is in nature.
-Get creative and take inspiration from and gain an appreciation for that art and music that can only be found outside.
+Get creative and take inspiration from and gain an appreciation for the art and music that can only be found outside.

-Expressing Yourself: Nature-inspired Language & Literacy
+Expressing Yourself: Nature-Inspired Language & Literacy

 Develop your descriptive language skills, delve into the art of storytelling, and explore beginning literacy skills.
 Build literacy skills outside the four walls of the classroom by communicating via letter writing, reading the stories left behind by animals, or creating your own nature-inspired tales.